evert/push-benchmark/doc.md

 <div class="parafake" data-id="h1-nocache"></div>

-This has resulted in a variety of optimization techniques.
+This limit resulted in a variety of optimization techniques.
 Scripts are combined and compressed and website icons are often combined into so-called 'sprite maps'.

 This also has had an effect on web services.
-Instead of creating small, specific API calls, REST apis will often pack many logical 'entities' into single HTTP responses.
+Instead of creating small, specific API calls, REST apis will often pack many logical 'entities' into single large HTTP responses.

+<div class="parafake" data-id="h1-compound"></div>

 If an API client needs a specific (large) set of entities from a server, in order to reduce HTTP requests, API developers will